 If the image is larger than the display area then there should be scroll bar on the right to allow users to move the image up or down to view the entire shot of the relevant page.
 Preference is for need not to have scroll bars.
 Agency to suggest creative ways on means of displaying screen shots.]

-[Mouse moves over the short description to show the long description window???]
+[Mouse moves over the short description to show the long description window?]

 Area 4